Anniezh725/Frontend/README.md

 I am still exploring various ways to improve my programming in both frontend and backend :D.

-Thank you for your time :).
+Thank you for reading this :).